Halmahera paradise-crow: Description

 The Halmahera paradise-crow is a medium-sized bird-of-paradise, reaching a body length of up to 42 cm, with a dark, soft and silky plumage that may appear all black, but is in fact a very dark brown.
 Both sexes are similar; the female is slightly smaller than the male.
 The nominate subspecies has the least or no white patch on the inner flight feathers.

 The head is slightly glossy black-brown and the upper parts are lighter than the head.
 The upper plumage shines slightly, with a blue-gray shimmer that is most pronounced on the coat, with cinnamon-brown wings.
 It has a black bill, crimson eyes, and a call reminiscent of a dog's bark.

 It was originally thought to be a crow (Corvidae), and was then reassigned to the birds of paradise, where it is the earliest known offshoot from the paradisaeid family tree, dating back approximately 17 million years in the Miocene period.
-Lycocorax is derived from the Greek lycos, a wolf, and korax, a raven.
-Pyrrhopterus means red-winged, from the Greek pyrrhos, a flame or the colour red, and pteros, wing.
+Lycocorax is derived from the Greek lycos, a jackdaw, and korax, a raven.
+Pyrrhopterus means red-winged.

 Distribution and subspecies

-The Halmahera paradise-crow is occurs on the Northern Maluku islands of Halmahera, Bacan (Batjan), Kasiruta, Morotai and Rau.
+The Halmahera paradise-crow occurs on the Northern Maluku islands of Halmahera, Bacan (Batjan), Kasiruta, Morotai and Rau.
 There are two subspecies, which occur in the following regions of Maluku.